aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 ## Creating an animation
-Exported the trained model first by modifying the arguments of the given function in project instructions to adjust it to our models.
+Exported the trained model first by modifying the arguments of the given function in project instructions to adjust it in my models.
 `python exporter_main_v2.py --input_type image_tensor --pipeline_config_path training/experiment0/pipeline.config --trained_checkpoint_dir training/experiment0 --output_directory training/experiment0/exported_model/`

 Finally,  created a video of our model's inferences for any tf record file.
 For that ran the following command but modifed it according to my model path befroe running.